 There's been a great deal of head-scratching about the Treaty of Algeron, which prevents the Federation from developing cloaking technology while allowing the Romulans to keep it — why would the Federation would accept such an unequal treaty?
 Until you realize that, as of Star Trek II, Starfleet can wipe out planets.
 (Yes, I'm sure they say they stopped working on the technology, but who would believe that?)
 Given that it only takes one Genesis torpedo to destroy a world, the combination of cloaked ships and the Genesis device would allow one to commit instant genocide on every other power.
 Algeron wasn't a treaty with the Romulans, it was a treaty with the rest of the civilized galaxy to prevent them from engaging in a terrified preemptive war on the Federation.
 Presumably, the treaty likewise prevents the Romulans (and the Klingons, etc.) from attempting to recreate Genesis.

-This also explains why the Romulans and Klingons are never seen using their cloak/warp/decloak/fire/cloak/warp hit and runs with Photon Torpedos (multi-megaton explosives) against planets.
-They don't want to provoke the federation into retaliating.
+This also explains why the Romulans and Klingons are never seen using their cloak/warp/decloak/fire/cloak/warp hit and runs with photon torpedoes (multi-megaton explosives) against planets.
+They don't want to provoke the Federation into retaliating.

 In Star Trek lore, the Treaty of Algeron was negotiated by subspace radio due to the Romulans being paranoid.
 The Federation by contrast, is a democracy.
-As Sf Debris points out, a democracy has to play to the masses.
+A democracy has to play to the masses.
 The Federation got an end to the war and could rationalize it as "we don't sneak around" and it prevents another war.
 The Romulans could see the treaty as a Restraining Bolt on the Starfleet hardliners and, as stated above (and in the shows) Starfleet engineers could have won the arms race with the Romulans.

 It gets highlighted in Deep Space Nine, but it must be remembered that the Federation, and their exploration arm, Starfleet, are textbook examples of Beware the Nice Ones.
 They wander the galaxy, studying gaseous anomalies, playing in their holodecks, and drinking their non-alcoholic synthetic booze, but when you force them to drop these creature comforts and fight to defend themselves, they are terrifyingly capable and inventive warriors, turning all of their considerable engineering and research talents to quickly turning out creative and new ways to destroy their foes so they can go back to their wandering, playing, and soft drinks in peace.